BranchMetrics/branch-deep-linking-public-api/README.md

 **identity**  _required_ (max 127 characters)
 : The identity used to identify the user.

+**user_id** _required_
+: The dashboard user id.
+This will be sent to you by the Branch team to give you access to this API.

 #### Returns

 If the code is a valid referral code, and this user hasn't applied it in case of "unique" calculation_type, it returns the referral code JSONObject which includes the amount.